andreigi/oliodigest/_posts/2020-08-20-why-you-shouldnt-go-all-in-your-dumb-trading-bot-however-perfect-it-is.md

 ![trading bot]({{ site.baseurl }}/posts-images/crypto-currency-trading-bots.jpg "trading bot")

 I knew how his bot works.
 The bot does dollar-cost-averaging when micro-market trends go against the initial position.
-It then thus adjusts the open position into to a higher or lower position and then it becomes possible to close into profit when the trade goes for its direction.
+It then thus adjusts the open position into a higher or lower position and then it becomes possible to close into profit when the trade goes for its direction.
 I successfully did an experiment with this technique in Bitmex (see pic below).

 [![trade history sample]({{ site.baseurl }}/posts-images/trade-history-sample.jpg "trade history sample")]({{ site.baseurl }}/posts-images/trade-history-sample.jpg)